 Therefore, when the conditions are favorable (winters), when one exhales warm and moist vapor on the colder day, the breath hits the surrounding air i.e cold as well as humid, which results in the formation of tiny water droplets.

-The physics behind the steam mirror is the same as the visible breath during winters.
+The physics behind the steam mirror is the same as the visible breath during winter.
 In fact, all of the above-mentioned examples are based on the same physical formula i.e condensation.

 Again, during winter (of course), just stand in front of a mirror, and exhale on it.
 You will see a misty foggy appearance on the surface of the mirror.